Getting Started

 .gitignore: respected by default.
 Pass--no-ignoreto disable..grephignore: same syntax as.gitignore, applied on top.
 Useful for tool-specific exclusions you do not want in version control.

 The default index directories are .greph-index, .greph-ast-index, and .greph-ast-cache at the chosen root.
-Override with --index-dir on any greph-index subcommand.
+Override with --index-dir on any greph-index subcommand, or use .greph-index-set.json for repeatable multi-index layouts.